-exec command Executes an arbitrary command with the CURRYPATH environment variable set to the paths of all dependencies of the current package.
-For example, it can be used to execute "curry check" or "curry analyze" with correct dependencies available.

-curry args Executes the Curry compiler with the dependencies of the current package available.
+- exec command Executes an arbitrary command with the CURRYPATH environment variable set to the paths of all dependencies of the current package.
+For example, it can be used to execute "curry check" or "curry analyze" with correct dependencies available. - curry args Executes the Curry compiler with the dependencies of the current package available.

-Any arguments are passed verbatim to the compiler.

-link source Can be used to replace a dependency of the current package using a local copy, see Section 3.6 for details.

-clean Cleans the current package from the generated auxiliariy files, e.g., intermediate Curry files, installed dependent packages, etc. Note that a binary installed in the CPM bin directory (by the install command) will not be removed.
+Any arguments are passed verbatim to the compiler. - link source Can be used to replace a dependency of the current package using a local copy, see Section 3.6 for details. - add source [--force] Copies the package contained in source into the local copy of the central package index so that it can be used by other packages in the local environment (see Section 4.2 for details).
+The option "--force" allows to overwrite existing copies in the central package index. - clean Cleans the current package from the generated auxiliariy files, e.g., intermediate Curry files, installed dependent packages, etc. Note that a binary installed in the CPM bin directory (by the install command) will not be removed.
 Hence, this command can be used to clean an application package after installing the application.